vogelito/glacierprotocol/_docs/key-generation/transfer-to-paper.md

     ```
     The recommended Acer laptop may require you to hold down the power button for
     several seconds to complete the shutdown.
-8. Create <span class="warning">Cold Storage Information Pages</span>.
+8. Create your <span class="warning">Signatory Information Packet</span>.

-   **Using any Internet-connected computer:**
+   **Using your setup (Internet-connected) computer:**
-    1. Access the copies of the <span class="warning">cold storage address</span>
-    and <span class="warning">redemption script</span> you sent yourself from
-    your smartphone previously.
+    1. Access the material you sent yourself from your smartphone previously.
+    In total you should have 10 pieces of information:
+    * <span class="warning">Bitcoin Master Public Key</span>
+    * <span class="warning">Bitcoin Master Public Key QR Code</span>
+    * <span class="warning">Litecoin Master Public Key</span>
+    * <span class="warning">Litecoin Master Public Key QR Code</span>
+    * <span class="warning">Bitcoin Cash Master Public Key</span>
+    * <span class="warning">Bitcoin Cash Master Public Key QR Code</span>
+    * <span class="warning">Ethereum Address</span>
+    * <span class="warning">Ethereum Address QR Code</span>
+    * <span class="warning">Ripple Address</span>
+    * <span class="warning">Ripple Address QR Code</span>
-    2. Open an empty document in any text editing application.
+    2. Open an empty document in any word processing application (Word, Pages, etc...)
 This will be used
-    to create the <span class="warning">Cold Storage Information Page</span>.
+    to create the <span class="warning">Signatory Information Packet</span>.
     3. Put the following information into the document:
-        1. Copy-paste the <span class="warning">cold storage address</span>
+        1. Paste each QR-code followed by its clear-text version
-        2. Copy-paste the <span class="warning">redemption script</span>
+        2. On the header:
-        3. Type today's date
+        * Type today's date
-        4. Type the version of Glacier used (listed on the first page of this document)
+        * Type the version of CryptoGlacier used (listed on the first page of this document)
     4. Do **not** put anything else in the document (such as "Bitcoin",
-        "Glacier", "private key", etc.)
+        "CryptoGlacier", "private key", etc.)
-    5. Save an electronic copy of the <span class="warning">Cold Storage
+    5. Save an electronic copy of the <span class="warning">Signatory
-        Information Page</span> in a "conventionally secure" location of your choosing,
+        Information Packet</span> in a "conventionally secure" location of your choosing,
         such as a "Secure Note" in [1Password](https://1password.com/) or a comparable password
         manager.
-Because the Cold Storage Information Page contains
+Because the <span class="warning">Signatory Information Page</span> contains
         moderately-sensitive data, there are some privacy considerations with keeping and
         electronic copy of it.
 See the Sensitive Data subsection for details.
+You may also
+        choose to gpg-encrypt it.
-    6. Print *N* copies of the
+    6. Print a copy of the
-        <span class="warning">Cold Storage Information Page</span>.
+        <span class="warning">Signatory Information Packet</span>.
+    7. GPG encrypt your document using the other signatory's private keys
+        and send the document to all of them electronically.
+(TODO: expand this)
-    7. Shut down the computer.
+    8. Shut down the computer.
 (It has a camera, and you will be working with
         critically sensitive data in a moment.)
-9. Prepare <span class="danger">Cold Storage Information Packets</span>
+9. Prepare the *temporary* version of your <span class="danger">Cold Storage Information Packet</span>:
-    1. Put each <span class="danger">handwritten private key page</span> along
+    1. Put the <span class="danger">handwritten BIP39 Mnemonic page</span> along
-    with one Cold <span class="warning">Storage Information Page</span> in its own
+    with one <span class="warning">Signatory Information Packet</span> in its own
     opaque envelope.
 While this obviously won't deter a determined
     thief, it makes it quite difficult for a thief to steal a key without leaving
     evidence they have done so -- and noticing theft of a single key gives you a
     chance to move your funds away before the thief can steal a second key.
-    2. Each pair of pages will be referred to as a
+    2. Each set of pages will be referred to as a
     <span class="danger">Cold Storage Information Packet</span>.
-    3. Put your <span class="danger">Cold Storage Information Packets</span>
+    3. Put your <span class="danger">Cold Storage Information Packet</span>
     somewhere out of sight for the moment.